RobotPsychologist/bg_control/README.md

 #### Abdullah Shahid :syringe: :droplet:
 [Abdullah Shahid](https://www.linkedin.com/in/abdullahshahid247/) is a computer science undergraduate at the University of Waterloo.
 Diagnosed with Type 1 Diabetes nearly a decade ago, he has developed a diabetic lifestyle management app as a personal project in the past and has interned at companies like Lyft.
 He aims to leverage his experience to make life easier for diabetics around the world.

+#### Junwon Park (Paul)
+[Junwon Park](https://www.linkedin.com/in/junwon-park/) is math undergraduate student majoring in Statistics and minor in computation at the University of Waterloo.
+He has a strong background in dealing with time series data, data quality checks, and anomaly detection for finance data.
+With these experiences, Junwon (Paul) Park aims to leverage his knowledge to contribute to this project and hopefully help more people with diabeties.

 #### TBD 2

 #### TBD [...]